 There are numerous opportunities for public relations majors.
-With the huge development in information technology, company leaders recognize the importance of public relations as a vital organizational function to maintain a good reputation of their businesses.
-Public relations majors employment is projected to grow 9% from 2016 to 2026 which is the average for other occupations.
+With the huge development in information technology, company leaders recognize the importance of public relations as a vital organizational function to maintain their good reputation.
+Employment in public relations majors is projected to grow 9% from 2016 to 2026, the average for other occupations.
 Common career paths to consider are:

 Publicist – The role of a publicist is to communicate directly with clients and promote brand identity by starting campaigns that can effectively reach both the public and the media.
 They consult their clients about the most competent ways to promote their brands.

 Social media manager – Public relations graduates who work in this position are responsible for promoting their organization’s brand exclusively through common social media platforms with a wide user-base like Facebook, Twitter, and Instagram.